 When we are looking for comprehensive communication between businesses and clients, we need the quickest methods to get to the people that matter.
-LinkedIn Sponsored InMail function can give you the edge.
-And while LinkedIn already has an InMail function, why you should you even bother upgrading to a Sponsored InMail tool?
+LinkedIn Sponsored InMail Ads can give you the edge.
+Regular InMail or LinkedIn Sales Navigator (used by sales people such as recruitment agencies), already has an InMail function, so why you should you even bother using Sponsored InMail Ads?
 Let’s give you the details.

 What is Sponsored InMail?
 (Messaging Ads)